Chat questions answered

 Will new chat threads be sent as emails?

 Continue to talk about Chat in your posts so that readers in email and on web join the conversation in Chat.
-You can do this by including:
+You can do this by including a link to a recent chat thread in your post or promoting on social media.

 Can writers and readers access Chat from the web or Android?